The Covert Comic Home Page

 *

-If I'm no bigger than the things that annoy me, then I'm potentially as big as the things I annoy.
+If I'm no bigger than the things that annoy me, then I'm potentially as big as whatever I annoy.

 *